lopatar/mail-manager/README.md

 # Mail manager

-# NOT FINISHED

-Personal service, that is able to manage e-mail accounts, it is also able to generate temporary e-mail addresses
+Personal service, that is able to manage e-mail accounts, it is also able to generate temporary e-mail addresses.

 # Features